OpenAiTx/OpenAiTx/projects/criwits/missing-pdf/README-en.md

+﻿
-<translate-content># Open Source PDF Version of "The Computer Science Course You Missed"
+# Open Source PDF Version of "The Computer Science Course You Missed"

 > [!important]
 > The open source PDF version of "The Computer Science Course You Missed" is not automatically generated from the [web version](https://www.criwits.top/missing), but manually typeset.
 Therefore, the open source PDF version lags behind the web version in content and may contain omissions or errors.